FrancisVarga/Basement/README.md

 Roadmap
 -------
 The roadmap is still in flux and certainly subject to change.
 TL;DR: it will support all needed features to work with Couchbase Server 2.0 when it hits a stable release.

-Todo for 0.1 (Initial Release):

-	- Add test-coverage for all written code.
-	- Extensive PHPDoc for all provided classes.
-	- Available on packagist.
-	- Moved from github.com/daschl to github.com/couchbaselabs
-	- README.md-Documentation for all of these features.

 Planned for 0.2: